-Decline of Mauryan Empire is one of the important historical case study.
-How such Vast kingdom periodically vanished?
-It is really interesting to know about.
-Mauryan Empire was the powerful Kingdom before Shunga dynasty.
-There were several kings of Maurya dynasty kept his kingdom free from enemies.
-Some of them was founder of Mauryan Empire that was Chandragupta Maurya, Bindusara, Ashoka, etc.
+The decline of the Mauryan Empire is one of the important historical case studies.
+How has such a vast kingdom periodically vanished?
+It is fascinating to know about.
+The Mauryan Empire was the powerful Kingdom before the Shunga dynasty.
+There were several kings of the Maurya dynasty who kept his kingdom free from enemies.

-After those mighty emperors, kingdom has not get the great mighty kings.
-Moreover, in absence of proper leader it became difficult to handle the massive kingdom.
+After those mighty emperors, the kingdom did not get any mighty kings.
+Moreover, in the absence of a proper leader it became difficult to handle the massive kingdom.

-Ashoka was mighty king.
+Ashoka was a mighty king.
 After the battle of Kalinga, Emperor Ashoka accepted the Buddhist religion.
-Even after the follower of Buddhism nobody dared to attack on his province.
-That means, he didn’t forget how to fought a battle?
+Even after the follower of Buddhism, nobody dared to attack on his province.
+That means he didn’t forget how to fight a battle?
 Because, philosophy of Buddhism like peace, nonviolence is not proved useful when, after someone comes to battlefield.

-After that, successors of him also followed Buddhist religion.
-As a result, subsequently after period of time, emperor along with army became idle.
-As a result, because the lack of practicing of weapons, the Mauryan Empire went towards destruction.
+After that, his successors of him also followed Buddhist religion.
+As a result, subsequently after a period of time, the emperor along with army became idle.
+As a result, because of the lack of practicing weapons, the Mauryan Empire went towards destruction.

-As Ashoka adopted tolerance policy & under it, he prohibited the birds and animal killing.
-As sacrifice was not allowed during ritual, but without sacrifice ritual cannot assumed as complete.
+As Ashoka adopted a tolerance policy, & under it, he prohibited the birds and animal killing.
+As sacrifice was not allowed during ritual, but without sacrifice ritual cannot be assumed as complete.
 So, Ashoka indirectly banned rituals.
-He was also opposed the unnecessary rituals performed by women.
+He was also opposed to the unnecessary rituals performed by women.

-It directly affected in loss to Bramhin society.
+It directly affected the loss to Bramhin society.
 Therefore, Bramhanical society gets disappointed.

 During the reign of Ashoka, probably, he opened the royal treasury to donate Buddhist monks.
-Because, there are so many stupa (Tope), and monasteries called as “Viharas” specially built for Buddhist monks which proved the fact.
-Most of Viharas built within stone caves which was spendthrift.
+Because there are so many Stupas (Tope), and monasteries called “Viharas” specially built for Buddhist monks, which proved the fact.
+Most Viharas were built within stone caves which were spendthrift.

-Another reason for financial crisis was the large military of Kingdom.
-After death of Ashoka his successors unable to maintain its burden.
+Another reason for financial crisis was the large military of the Kingdom.
+After the death of Ashoka his successors were unable to maintain its burden.

-During the reign of Bindusara there were so many revolt happened in outlying provinces like Ujjain, Taxila, etc. Before Ashoka became Emperor, he broke the revolt and made peace in those provinces.
+During the reign of Bindusara there were so many revolts happening in outlying provinces like Ujjain, Taxila, etc. Before Ashoka became Emperor, he broke the revolt and made peace in those provinces.
 He did this several times during the reign of Bindusara.

-After the war of Kalinga, he was really worried about Tyrannous behaviour of bureaucrats.
-That’s why, he made strict rules against oppression.
+After the war of Kalinga, he was really worried about the Tyrannous behavior of bureaucrats.
+That’s why he made strict rules against oppression.
 He sent the trustworthy officers to observe the administrators.
-Ashoka himself used to wandered in his own province to observe the people’s situation and bureaucratic behaviour.
+Ashoka himself used to wander in his own province to observe the people’s situation and bureaucratic behavior.

 However, these efforts of Ashoka didn’t affect the long distant regions.
-As a result, immediately after the death of Ashoka, those provinces gets separated from central imperial.
+As a result, immediately after the death of Ashoka, those provinces got separated from central imperial.

 Gangetic basin was special for Magadha Empire.
 As because of its material advantage.
 As there was extensive forest, easily available War elephants along with other advantages.
 That region was really advantageous for rulers.

-Due to massive expansion of kingdom connected to outside area through trading.
+Due to massive expansion of kingdom, connected to outside area through trading.
 Good quality Iron weapons and tools made those regions strong.
 Subsequently, for new kingdoms it was easy to establish their existence using material wealth of Magadha Empire.
-This was the prominent reason for decline of Mauryan Empire.
+This was the prominent reason for the decline of the Mauryan Empire.

-7) Ignoring the North Western region of Empire:
+7) Ignoring the North-Western region of the Empire

-I hope you like the post on reasons behind decline of Mauryan Empire.
+I hope you like the post on reasons behind the decline of the Mauryan Empire.